Skip to content

 At the start of the Second World War, British submarines mainly concentrated on home water patrol, patrols from bases in the Far East, and gradually more activity in Norway.

 Norway was a choice target in the early days of the war.
 British submarines, operating out of Scottish bases, began to operate in waters there, ordered to target warships rather than transports.
-Subs began also to patrol Heligoland.
+Subs also began to patrol Heligoland.

 The first ship to be sunk by a British submarine in World War Two was an anti-submarine trawler off the coast of Norway in September 1939 by HMS Sturgeon.